chr4-cookbooks/newrelic-ng/README.md

 ### plugin-agent

-You can set your Newrelic license key (note: this one is usually different than the one for server monitoring), as well as other options in the following attribute (default values shown below)
+You can set your New Relic license key, as well as other options in the following attribute (default values shown below)

 ```ruby
 node['newrelic-ng']['license_key'] = 'CHANGE_ME'